Geontech/vrtgen/examples/app/README.md

 ## Run

-In a terminal window first launch the Controllee interface to act as the mock radiohead waiting for VRT commands.
+In a terminal window first launch the Controllee interface to act as the mock application waiting for VRT commands.

 ```
 ./test_controllee